-12.1 Principles are qualities that need to be exercised to fulfill Doctrines.
+12.1 Principles are qualities that need to be exercised to fulfill Doctrines and obtain Godhood.
 Each Doctrine has Principles that are directly or indirectly relevant to it.
-When relevant Principles are correctly applied and followed they can bring about the necessary transformational change in a person enabling them to personally fulfill Doctrines and pursue Godhood.
+When relevant Principles are correctly applied, followed or exercised they can bring about the necessary transformational change in a person enabling them to personally fulfill Doctrines and pursue Godhood.

 12.3 The following are some examples of Principles.
 See also the Illustration–The Organizational Relationship of Truth (at the bottom of this post)–below.